zcash/lightwalletd/CONTRIBUTING.md

 ```bash
 git checkout -b [new_branch_name]
 ```
-Note: Even though you have created a new branch, until you `git push` this local branch, it will not show up in your Lightwalletd fork on GitHub (e.g. https://github.com/your_username/lightwalletd)
+Note: Even though you have created a new branch, until you `git push` this local branch, it will not show up in your lightwalletd fork on GitHub (e.g. https://github.com/your_username/lightwalletd)

 To checkout an existing branch (assuming you are in `lightwalletd` directory):

 ```bash
 git checkout [existing_branch_name]
 ```
 If you are fixing a bug or implementing a new feature, you likely will want to create a new branch.
 If you are reviewing code or working on existing branches, you likely will checkout an existing branch.
-To view the list of current Lightwalletd GitHub issues, click [here](https://github.com/zcash/lightwalletd/issues).
+To view the list of current lightwalletd GitHub issues, click [here](https://github.com/zcash/lightwalletd/issues).

 ## Make & Commit Changes
 If you have created a new branch or checked out an existing one, it is time to make changes to your local source code.
 Below are some formalities for commits: